Easy Blueberry Cobbler with Lemon Honey Sauce

-I’m thrilled to be bringing you this great new summertime recipe – a comforting blueberry cobbler with lemon honey sauce.
-Although, it can also be a great winter recipe that will remind you of summer.
+This comforting blueberry cobbler with lemon honey sauce is one of our favorite summertime recipes.
+Although, now that I think about it, by using frozen berries it can also be a great winter recipe that will remind you of summer!

-But then you dish up a still-warm spoonful and top it with the lemon sauce and maybe a scoop of vanilla ice cream, and it’s like – whoa, this is delicious!
+Just one spoonful of the still-warm cobbler, topped with the amazing lemon sauce (and maybe a scoop of vanilla ice cream), and it’s like – whoa, this is delicious!
 And you immediately start thinking about when you can make it again.

 What is a Cobbler?